 - (Optional) Download external DEM as GeoTIFF if desired (DEMs are available from USGS Earth Explorer and OpenTopography; choose projection in meters), and place them in the Sentinel-1 Toolbox processing directory.
 Sentinel-1 Toolbox will download and apply a DEM from the SRTM mission if no additional DEM is provided by you.

 - Download and install a recent version of QGIS, e.g., version 2.14 for the OSGeo4W shell.

 - Modify the directory path name to reflect your Sentinel-1 Toolbox processing directory in the script, procSentinelRTC_recipe.py.
 If you are a Mac user, set the value of baseSNAP to be the location of the Sentinel-1 Toolbox GPT executable, i.e., baseSNAP = “/Applications/snap/bin/gpt”.
 If you are a Windows user, set the value of baseSNAP to the location of the Sentinel-1 Toolbox GPT executable, i.e., baseSNAP = “c:/snap/bin/gpt.exe”.

-- For Windows users only: Start the OSGeo4W shell and change into the directory where the data recipe is stored.
+- For Windows users only: Start the OSGeo4W shell and change it into the directory where the data recipe is stored.

 - (Optional) The following options are available when running the script:

 - -h, – -help show this help message and exit

 - -r PS Pixel resolution — default = 10 meters